Skip to content

 Which install path should I use?

 Use the Claude Code plugin if Claude Code is your main work surface.
-It gives you /init, /brief, /capture, /handoff, /distill, and the plugin-level workflow.
+It gives you /setup, /brief, /capture, /handoff, /distill, and the plugin-level workflow.

 Use npx -y wenlan setup when you want Wenlan from Codex, Cursor, Claude Desktop, Gemini CLI, VS Code, or another MCP client.